hngu/leetcode/1037_valid_boomerang.md

 ### Solution:
 - If all the numbers have the same slope, then it is not a valid boomerang!
 - BEWARE: if the points are equal, then that is still not a bommerang!
+So, they must all be different points.

 ```
 /**